 - Rapid Relief Team for donating 525 food buckets (equivalent of 2,100 meals) to Rainier Valley Food Bank and Mary's Place

-- Li Li of SCGC Capital, Inc., Joe Jin of Inspur USA, Inc., Mei-Yea Liao and the Gates Foundation for buying 770 tablets and charging stations to provide telehealth services for our Assessment and Recovery Centers
+- SCGC Capital, Inc. (coordinated by Li Li), Inspur USA, Inc. (coordinated by Joe Jin), Mei-Yea Liao and the Gates Foundation for buying 770 tablets and charging stations to provide telehealth services for our Assessment and Recovery Centers

 Who is the Connector for?